rmichalr/CarbonUserFormDemo/README.md

 **Dependency injection pattern**
 i made the form submission hook accept dependencies instead of importing contexts directly.
 This makes it much easier to test and reuse.

-**Custom CSS for image upload**
+**Custom SASS for image upload**
 The task required at least one component without frameworks. i chose the image upload because it needed custom drag-and-drop styling anyway.
+SASS makes it easier to organize the styles with nesting and variables.

 **Error boundaries**
 Added these to catch React errors gracefully instead of showing a white screen.